bup/bup/README.md

 Things that are stupid for now but which we'll fix later
 --------------------------------------------------------

 Help with any of these problems, or others, is very, very welcome.
-Let me know if you'd like to help.
-Maybe we can start a mailing list.
+Join the mailing list (see below) if you'd like to help.

  - 'bup save' doesn't know about file metadata.